NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 * __[Collect EF Portal Logs](https://github.com/NISP-GmbH/Collect-EF-Portal-Logs)__ Are you trying to troubleshoot an issue?
 This script will collect all relevant info about your EF Portal environment, so you can open a ticket and attach the generated file to help the support.
 * __[Entra ID SSO](https://github.com/NISP-GmbH/EF-EntraID-SSO)__ A simple solution that will integrate Entra ID (that supports Windows Hello) and EF Portal (EnginFrame).
-* __[EF Portal IDP OpenIDC SSO](https://github.com/NISP-GmbH/EF-IDP-OIDC)__ Do you have an IDP service based in OpenIDC?
+* __[IDP OpenIDC SSO](https://github.com/NISP-GmbH/EF-IDP-OIDC)__ Do you have an IDP service based in OpenIDC?
 You can use your IDP to login in EF Portal.

 ### Slurm